Much is talked about the transformation (and the challenges) which GST brought about in the area of Indirect taxation in India.

 The returns to be filed by taxpayers are determined by their nature of registration.
 85% of the taxpayers registered as regular or normal type need to file GSTR 1 (which covers granular as well as partially aggregated details of outward supplies, advances received and HSN summary) and GSTR 3B (which covers aggregate details of turnover, tax liability and settlement).
 For the next 13% who have opted for composition, currently file CMP 08 (block amounts for turnover and tax payment).

 Regular taxpayers do file other returns, some at quarterly and annual frequency, while some are the on-need basis.
 Other types of taxpayers also furnish different returns.

-On basis of outward supply details filed by the taxpayer, the GST system actually becomes the central repository of transactions between registered taxpayers.
-Thus the Government not only asks for data but also in a position to provide data.
+On the basis of outward supply details filed by the taxpayer, the GST system actually becomes the central repository of transactions between registered taxpayers.
+Thus the Government not only asks for data but also is in a position to provide data.
 GSTR 2A and the new GSTR 2B, are two important auto-drafted returns which include details of the purchase of goods and services by a taxpayer (based on their suppliers GSTR 1 and other returns).
 Imports data from ICE-GATE will also be available henceforth.

 So, net-net, from GST Returns for a regular taxpayer, one can know